Bushnell Opera Glasses Value Guide

 The typical price range for Bushnell Opera Glasses is $35 - $38 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- Inclusion of original accessories, such as a matching carrying case or velvet-lined pouch.
+- Presence of original accessories, such as a matching carrying case or velvet-lined pouch.

 How to Identify Bushnell Opera Glasses?

-- Look for the 'Japan' origin mark stamped on the metal frame, indicating the post-war manufacturing era.
+- Look for the 'Japan' origin mark stamped on the metal frame, indicating the post-WWII manufacturing era.

-- Check for the classic Bushnell logo branding, typically found near the eyepieces or on the center focusing bridge.
+- Verify the Bushnell brand name engraving, typically found near the eyepieces or on the center focus wheel.

 History of Bushnell Opera Glasses